tagion/docs-license/README.md

-# tagion_license
+# Contains the Tagion I25S license
-License documents for the Tagion network
+License documents for the Tagion network.